-These terms (“Terms”) govern our agreement with you in relation to our Crunch Zero subscription and Add-Ons (as defined below) subject to any additional terms that may be set out in the Service Descriptions (as defined below).
+These terms (“Terms”) govern our agreement with you in relation to our Free subscription and Add-Ons (as defined below) subject to any additional terms that may be set out in the Service Descriptions (as defined below).
 These Terms may be updated from time to time and any changes will be binding on you on our giving you at least two weeks’ notice.
 You agree that your continued access to or use of the Services is confirmation that you agree to any changes to these Terms.

 THE CLIENT’S ATTENTION IS PARTICULARLY DRAWN TO THE PROVISIONS OF CLAUSE 14 (LIMITATION OF LIABILITY).